jindrichmynarz/dissertation/parts/offline_evaluation.md

 Due to the design of the chosen evaluation task, we had to adjust our ground truth data.
 Since we evaluate matchmaking as a prediction of the awarded bidders, we need each public contract to have a single winner.
-However, that is not the case for around 1 % of public contracts in our dataset.
+However, that is not the case for around 1 % of the public contracts in our dataset.
-This may be either in error or when members of the winning groups of bidders are listed separately.
+This may be either in error or caused by members of the winning groups of bidders being listed separately.
 For example, framework agreements may be awarded to multiple bidders.
 For the sake of simplicity we decided to exclude these contracts from our ground truth.